-Article 3a Admission to the Master's degree programme {Addendum} a.
-Civil Engineering b.
-Applied Earth Sciences
+Article 3a Admission to the Master's degree programme

-Individuals holding one of the following degrees have access to the education of the Master degree programme in Civil Engineering (under a) or Applied Earth Sciences (under b) or Construction Management Engineering (under c) or Transport, Infrasctructure and Planning (under d) on the condition that all of the stated requirements have been met.
+1. Individuals holding one of the following degrees have access to the education of the Master's degree programme in Applied Earth Sciences (under a) or Civil Engineering (under b) or Environmental Engineering (under c) or Construction Management and Engineering (under d) or Transport, Infrastructure and Logistics (under e) on the condition that all of the stated requirements have been met.